douglasnaphas/madliberation-scripts/scripts/009-2020_Video_Seder.md

 # Pre-Pre-magid - What is this all about?

 Have you ever wondered why you are not a slave today?
-Have you ever wondered why, instead of {{ transitive verb // punishing   // you are __ it // licking }} your master’s {{ thing // bagel  // the __  // horseshoes}} every day, you get to {{ a thing you do in your spare time // chop wood without a shirt // i am happy to ___ // pressure cook beans }} and {{ a thing you would like to do // listen to music // i am happy to ___ // stretch my toes }} whenever you please?
+Have you ever wondered why, instead of {{ verb ending in -ing // punishing   // you are __ it // licking }} your master’s {{ things someone purchases // bagels  // I bought some __  // horseshoes}} every day, you get to {{ a thing you do in your spare time // chop wood without a shirt // i am happy to ___ // pressure cook beans }} and {{ a thing you would like to do // listen to music // i am happy to ___ // stretch my toes }} whenever you please?

 The reason for your freedom lies in this holy tale.
 It is a hymn of {{ characteristic or emotion // courage  // a person of great __  // dignity}} and extreme {{ characteristic or emotion // courage  // a person of great __   // nudity }}, of how the hero of the Hebrews risked everything to free his people, with nothing but his mighty {{ something long // obelisk // that is a long ___ // broomstick }} and a little help from an omnipotent friend.
 And we will tell this story {{ a moment in time // now // we will celebrate this ___ // next year }}.